Shifted Poisson structures on higher Chevalley-Eilenberg algebras: Shifted polyvectors and shifted Poisson structures

 Transferring this result through the cochain isomorphisms \eqref{eqn:polyvectorleftshift} and \eqref{eqn:polyvector2map} yields the element-wise formula \eqref{eqn:compositiononmapsexplicit}, expressed in the chosen of basis, which is equivalent to the graphical expression \eqref{eqn:compositiononmaps}. \end{proof}

-Combining this result with Corollary \ref{cor:Poissonviabullet}, we obtain a graphical characterization of $n$-shifted Poisson structures on a free CDGA. \begin{cor} The datum of an $n$-shifted Poisson structure on the free CDGA $\Sym\big(\g^\ast[-1]\big)$ is equivalent to a family of maps
+Combining this result with Corollary \ref{cor:Poissonviabullet}, we obtain the following graphical characterization and visualization of the Maurer-Cartan identities from Remark \ref{rem:tower} for $n$-shifted Poisson structures on a free CDGA. \begin{cor} The datum of an $n$-shifted Poisson structure on the free CDGA $\Sym\big(\g^\ast[-1]\big)$ is equivalent to a family of maps

 which, for every fixed $m\geq 2$, is bounded in $l$ and satisfies the following identities

 for all $m\geq 2$ and $l\geq 0$. \end{cor}

 \paragraph{Semi-free CDGAs:} For any CDGA $A$, there exists, because of \eqref{eqn:Schoutenweight<1}, an identification between degree $1$ derivations $\alpha\in \bbT_{A}^1$ which satisfy the Maurer-Cartan equation in the DGLA of derivations \eqref{eqn:semifreeMC}, and degree $n+2$ and weight $1$ completed $n$-shifted polyvectors $\widetilde{\alpha}\in \widehat{\Pol}(A,n)^{n+2}$ which satisfy the Maurer-Cartan equation $\partial(s^{-n-1}\widetilde{\alpha})+\frac{1}{2} \,\pb{s^{-n-1}\widetilde{\alpha}}{s^{-n-1}\widetilde{\alpha}} = 0$ in $\widehat{\Pol}(A,n)$, i.e.\ with respect to the Schouten-Nijenhuis bracket.
 This identification is given by $\alpha \mapsto\widetilde{\alpha}= s^{n+1}\alpha$. \sk